efabless/openlane2/docs/source/contributors/docs.md

 For more complex documentation, it is recommended to follow these steps:

 01. Read this guide
 02. Either create a new page in `docs/source/`.
-Then you need to add your page to the Table of Contents in `index.rst`
+Then you need to add your page to the Table of Contents in `index.md`
 03. ... or open an existing one in the same folder.
 04. Follow these guidelines:
     : - Begin with the general structure of the documentation.
 This step ensures continuity with the rest of the documentation and allows the writer to better organize their thoughts.